twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

         model = "riscv-virtio,qemu";
 {% endhighlight %}

 And there we have it - it takes two 32-bit values (cells) to specify an address, and two 32-bit values to specify length.
 This means, given `reg = <0x00 0x80000000 0x00 0x8000000>;`, our memory begins at `0x00 + 0x80000000` (`0x80000000`) and extends `0x00` + `0x8000000` (`0x8000000`) bytes, meaning it ends at `0x88000000`.
-In more human-friendly terms, we can use a hexadecimal calculator to determine that our length of `0x8000000` bytes is actually 128 megabytes.
+In more human-friendly terms, we can use a hexadecimal calculator to determine that our length of `0x8000000` bytes is 128 megabytes.

 ### Link it up

-Using `qemu` and `dtc`, we've successfully discovered where the RAM lives inside our `virt` machine (`0x80000000`) and how long it extends (128 megabytes).
+Using `qemu` and `dtc`, we've successfully discovered where the RAM lives and how long it extends in our `virt` virtual machine.
 We also know that `gcc` is linking a default `crt0` that isn't setting up our stack the way we need it to.
 But what exactly do we do with this information, and how does it get us any closer to getting a running, debuggable program?

 Well, since the default `crt0` isn't doing what we need it to, we have one obvious choice: writing our own, and then linking it with the object file created from compiling our simple addition program.
 Our `crt0` will need to know where the top of the stack starts in order to properly initialize it.
 We could hardcode this value to `0x80000000` directly in our `crt0`, but that isn't a very maintainable solution.
-What happens when we want to use a different `qemu`lated CPU, such as the `sifive_e`, that has different memory properties?
+What happens when we want to use a different `qemu`-lated CPU, such as the `sifive_e`, that has different memory properties?

 Fortunately for us, we are far from the first to ask this question, and a good solution exists.
 GNU's linking program, `ld`, [provides a way for us to define a symbol](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/4/html/Using_ld_the_GNU_Linker/assignments.html) which would be accessible from our `crt0`.
 We can use this, among other functions provided by `ld`, to create a `__stack_top` symbol definition that is reasonably flexible across multiple different CPUs.